-FM is still the mode of choice for voice repeaters, as it was in commercial service, since it provides a high degree of immunity to mobile noise pulses.
-Operations are channelized - all stations operate on the same transmit frequency and receive on the same receive frequency.
+While the digital voice modes are gaining ground, FM is still the most popular mode for voice repeaters.
+Operations are channelized - all stations operate on specific, planned frequencies, rather than the more or less random frequency selection employed in CW and SSB operation.
 In addition, since the repeater receives signals from mobile or fixed stations and retransmits these signals simultaneously, the transmit and receive frequencies are different, or split.
 Direct contact between two or more stations that listen and transmit on the same frequency is called operating simplex.